 Working with GBUCH Chile, the IFES national movement, Pablo will develop a supportive network of Christian students and professionals working in academia.
 Through this network, he will capture and share audiovisual interviews with Christian academics discussing the points of connection between their Christian faith and academic careers.
 Finally, he will organize a scholarly seminar about the relevance of faith perspectives and spirituality on academic work – an aspect which is frequently excluded from academic conversations in Chile.

 — Pablo Gutiérrez is a physicist who teaches and conducts research at the University of O’Higgins, Chile.

-Watch a 1-minute video about Pablo’s project:
+Watch a 1-minute video about Pablo’s project from 2022:

 Combining theology, history and philosophy to tackle Mexico’s challenges